VPAC/superlinux/supercomputingwithlinux.md

 sed s/ *$//
 Delete all spaces at the end of every line.

-Due to competing standards many decades ago, various forms of *nix (Linux, MacOS X+) use a "line-feed" character for new lines, whereas others (e.g., MS-Windows) use a carriage return and a line feed.
+Due to competing standards many decades ago, various forms of *nix (Linux, MacOS X+) use a "line-feed" character for new lines, as does XML, whereas MS-Windows use a carriage return and a line feed, whilst MacClassic used the CR.
 Whilst better text editors, web-browsers etc are capable of recognising this problem and displaying files as expected this is not always the case.
 Files originating on Unix or Apple Macintosh systems may appear as a single long line on some MS-Windows applications because it lacks the carriage return.
 When viewing a file originating from a MS-Windows computer on a *nix system, the extra CR may be displayed as ^M at the end of each line or as a second line break.
 Again, sed can help here by adding a carriage return for MS-Windows files and removing it in reverse.

 sed -i 's/$/\r/g' filename 	# *nix to MS-Windows, adds CR. sed -i 's/\r$//g' filename	# MS-Windows to *nix, removes CR